A Comprehensive Guide to EFT Payments (Electronic Funds Transfer)

 The use of EFT on apps like Apple Pay has skyrocketed during the COVID pandemic.
 Retailers avoid paper payments to prevent the spread of the virus, and some small businesses have gravitated to accepting payments on P2P apps like Zelle and Venmo.

-What are the benefits of Electronic Fund Transfers?
+What Are the Benefits of Electronic Fund Transfers?

 In most cases, EFT payments are a no-brainer for small to mid-size retailers.
 However, there is one factor to consider before you go completely paperless.